Schema Markup Example

 Hidden Costs Most Businesses Overlook

-Some designers retain rights to the logo or share it with other clients.
+Some designers keep rights to the logo or reuse it with other clients.
 You want exclusive ownership and trademark transfer.
-This protection costs more but is essential for established brands.
+That protection costs more, but it's essential for any serious brand.

 Unlimited Revisions

-A cheap logo package might offer "3 revisions."
-After 3 rounds, you're charged extra for changes.
-Professional packages include unlimited revisions until you're satisfied.
-This ensures the final logo is truly yours.
+A cheap package might offer 3 revisions.
+After that, you pay extra for every change.
+Professional packages include unlimited revisions until you're satisfied, so the final logo is genuinely yours.

 Future Brand Materials

-A great logo creates a foundation for all future design: business cards, websites, packaging, advertising.
-A poorly designed logo creates limitations and frustrations for years.
-The $1,000 you save on a cheap logo might cost you $5,000+ in design compromises later.
+A great logo creates a foundation for everything that follows: business cards, websites, packaging, advertising.
+A poorly designed logo creates limits and headaches for years.
+The $1,000 you save on a cheap logo can cost you $5,000 or more in design compromises later.

 Logo Cost by Business Type

 Just getting started?
-A solid freelancer can deliver quality work at reasonable cost.
-You need something professional that stands out but don't need the full-service experience.
+A solid freelancer can deliver quality work at a reasonable cost.
+You need something professional that stands out, not the full-service experience.

 Small Businesses (Established): $1,000-$2,500